 Viburnums are fantastic in many different capacities in the landscape, including hedges, accents, or containers.
 No matter where you have them though, they are sure to attract birds.
 Varieties such as the Snow Joey and Whorled Class provide valuable shelter, along with numerous locations for birds to create nests.
 A sturdy structure isn’t the only asset these Viburnums bring to the table, they also produce bright red berries in summer that birds relish.

-You may already love Camellias for their gorgeous blossoms, but bird-lovers should look beyond the bloom when it comes to these beauties.
+You may already love Camellias for their gorgeous blossoms, but bird lovers should look beyond the bloom for these beauties.
 Camellias naturally attract birds by creating ideal habitats for birds to take shelter and raise their young.
-Sturdy, and dense, Camellias provide more coverage for birds with each passing year.
+Sturdy and dense, Camellias provide more coverage for birds with each passing year.
 With so many to pick from, simply choose a variety that suits your liking.
 Taller and wider ones will naturally provide more coverage though.

 Another hummingbird favorite, Salvia are always popular choices for hummingbird enthusiasts.
 Each year this perennial returns with more blooms than the year before, which is great because hummingbirds appreciate the snack.
 The Saucy Red and Saucy Wine Salvia are ideal candidates, as they continuously rebloom from Spring until the first frost.
 As mentioned earlier, feel free to pair the Salvia with a couple well-stocked hummingbird feeders to make sure that your hummingbirds are there to stay.

 Planting a variety of plants will help to ensure that you attract a diverse collection of birds to your yard.
 Additionally, there are other steps that can help make sure your yard is a one-stop-shop for birds.